wely-zz/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Ex2Task3"></a>
 #### Task 3 – Enabling the Local Cache ####

-When using the Windows Azure Caching service, you have the option of using a local cache that allows objects to be cached in-memory at the client, as well as being stored in the cache cluster.
+When using Windows Azure Caching, you have the option of using a local cache that allows objects to be cached in-memory at the client, as well as being stored in the cache cluster.
 In this task, you will enable the local cache and then compare the access time with the remote case.

 1. Open the **ProductsRepository.cs** file in the **Services** folder of the **MvcAzureStore** project.